As we well see later, a similar method is also used to

 You MUST use extra

-for example the British explorer can be sorted under T
+British explorer can be sorted under T as

 Multiple authors